hamann/logback-edn-json-encoder/README.md

 The publish task will:
 1. Build the project (`bb build`)
+2. Decrypt credentials using SOPS
-2. Generate proper pom.xml with metadata
+3. Generate proper pom.xml with metadata
-3. Upload to the configured Maven repository
+4. Upload to the configured Maven repository using decrypted credentials

 ### Using the Published Library